The Rundown

 - Contains grains (although they are the good ones), so some dogs may be sensitive to it

-Blue Buffalo Life Protection Formula Dry Dog Food is a great dog food for shedding pups who aren’t sensitive to poultry or grains (although the grains in this one are the good kind).
+Blue Buffalo Life Protection Dry Dog Food is a highly recommended dog food for shedding pups who aren’t sensitive to poultry or grains (although the grains in this one are the good kind).

 It promotes healthy skin and improves coat health.
-It’s also slightly lower in protein than some, which makes it the best dog kibble for dogs who may be on a low-protein diet.
-Added vitamins and minerals also promote healthy skin.
+It’s also slightly lower in protein than some food products, which makes it ideal for dogs who may be on a low-protein diet due to kidney or liver issues.
+Added vitamins and minerals also promote healthy skin and a strong immune system.

 click to see more